Best Fish Shelters for Goldfish and Koi 2022 (Models Compared)

 Fish shelters are usually made from two different materials; one being plastic, and one mesh.
 Both options will work great for deterring predators and providing a place to hide so long as they’re installed correctly.

 Plastic shelters are usually quite light in design and may require added weights to sink to the bottom of the pond.
-Natural rock designs are a popular plastic shelter choice, allowing almost immediate camouflage which blends in with the pond liner.
+Natural-looking rock designs are a popular plastic shelter choice, allowing almost immediate camouflage which blends in with the pond liner.

 Mesh shelters will often sink without any extra weight, but rocks can be added to the corners to make them more secure.
 Mesh shelters also blend in well, but may take some time in a shallow pond to look natural with the surroundings.
 Mesh shelters benefit from a planted pond, as oxygenating plants and small amounts of algae like to grow along the outer casing.
 This helps blend the shelter into the surroundings, but takes a little time to become established.